-I initially defined a player's game state in four parts:
+I defined a player's game state in five parts:

-While there might be a more compact way of representing this information, each of those four parts do add information (i.e., you can't derive the fourth one if you only know the other three).
+While there might be a more compact way of representing this information, each of those five parts do add information (i.e., you can't derive the fifth one if you only know the other four).

 To calculate the game state, I implemented a set of inference rules.
 For example, if a player definitely possesses a card, then all other players definitely do not possess that card.
 A more complicated example: if a player has only one card and asks for a card in a particular half suit, then the player definitely does not possess any cards in all other half suits.

 Solving the Problem Efficiently

 I had to impose some limitations to make this training process work in practice.

 Speeding up the training process